Lists and Regions

 a. one point is added to the travellers who have been verified for NomadMania regions;

-b. one point is added to travellers who have at least 50 achievement badges;
+b. one point is added to travellers who have at least 100 achievement badges;

-c. one point is added to travellers who have a Top 30 entry in the statistics for overall regions visited or new regions visited in one of the previous two calendar years (for 2021, that is 2020 and 2019);
+c. one point is added to travellers who have a Top 30 entry in the statistics for overall regions visited or new regions visited in one of the previous two calendar years (for 2024, that is 2022 and 2023);

 d.
-Three points are added to the travellers who have passed the rigorous TBT verification and have been awarded their TBT badge – this verification can include any of the lists that form part of the TBT.
+Two points are added to the travellers who have passed the rigorous TBT verification and have been awarded their TBT badge – this verification can include any of the lists that form part of the TBT.
 Note that this verification is by invitation only, and generally includes only those with the highest placings in the TBT ranking.

 One issue which our lists have not covered is the dynamism of travel.
 Have you travelled recently or a long time ago?
 This is where we bring in the YES list, which stands for ‘Years Elapsed Since’.